 3D Printing at The Digital Union

-The Digital Union is the only department at OSU offering 3-D printing to all students, staff, and faculty regardless of departmental affiliation, and for free!
-OSU folks can now submit 3D models to be printed in PLA filament on a 5th Generation Makerbot Replicator at Digital Union Stillman Hall (Room 145).
+The Digital Union is the only department at Ohio State offering 3D printing to all students, staff, and faculty regardless of departmental affiliation, and for free!
+You can now submit 3D models to be printed in PLA filament on one of our two Prusa i3 MK3S+ printers or our Creality Ender-3 V2 at the Digital Union Prototyping Studio (Enarson Classroom Building Room 012).

-On Friday of each week, approximately 10 submissions are selected to be printed the following week.
+Submissions are selected are selected to be printed on a rolling basis.
 Priority is given to submissions that most strongly demonstrate the following qualities:

 - originality (25%)